mikbe/robbery/original_README.md

-If you've only ever played family board games such as Scrabble and Monopoly, you've missed out on a whole world of geeky goodness.
+If you've only ever played family game games such as Scrabble and Monopoly, you've missed out on a whole world of geeky goodness.
 There is an entire subculture dedicated to fiendishly complex strategy games that are a ton of fun to play and also serve as a great way to exercise the same sort of logic and